If your WordPress site loads very slowly, you’re in for a world of trouble.

 That means more sales.

-And it also means people will bounce less from your site, interact more, which leads to better SEO.
+This also means people will bounce less from your site and interact more, which leads to better SEO.

 That was always true.

-But recently, performance became even more important when Google announced that their Core Web Vitals metrics are a ranking factor.
+However, performance became even more important recently when Google announced that its Core Web Vitals metrics are a ranking factor.

 So better performance means better SEO.